-Amy June Rowley is the Coordinator of the American Sign Language program in Modern Languages and Literatures department.
-She is currently working on her dissertation in Second Language Education in Urban Environments from the University of Wisconsin, Milwaukee.
-She completed her Masters of Science in Deaf Education and American Sign Language at McDaniel College, 2001.
+Dr. Amy June Rowley is the Coordinator of the American Sign Language Program in Modern Languages and Literatures department.
+She completed her dissertation in 2014 in Second Language Education in Urban Education from the University of Wisconsin, Milwaukee which focused on American Sign Language Advanced Studies Programs: Implementation Procedures and Identifying Empowering Practices.
 She holds a professional level certification in American Sign Language Teachers Association (ASLTA).
-Her research interests are pertaining to children in special education litigation; systemic and hierarchal structure of American Sign Language programs in postsecondary institutions; and relationships between students/interpreters and the Deaf community.
-She has published articles both in special education litigation and relationships.
+Her research interests are systemic and hierarchal structure of American Sign Language programs in postsecondary institutions; and relationships between students/interpreters and the Deaf community.
+She has published articles related to Audism, oppression and special education experiences.
 Prior to coming to Cal State- East Bay, she was the coordinator of the American Sign Language Program at the University of Wisconsin- Milwaukee for nine years.

 |MLL 1902||04||Elementary Sign Language II||TTH||12:00PM||1:50PM||SC-S302||Hayward Campus||View Books|